 I know times are hard, sacrifices have to be made, the figures don’t stack up.
 I get that.
 But our children ARE our future.
 We owe it to them, to give all of them the best start in life, the best support.
 We owe it to Mum’s actually, to support them, especially in those first few years – it can be really tough, even the best of us need help sometimes.

-There was a meeting last week about the closures, I ironically couldn’t go as I’d got no Monkey sitter for the evening.
-After the meeting the thoughts were that the closures are a forgone conclusion – this makes me so sad.
+There was a meeting last week about the closures, I ironically couldn’t go as I’d got no baby sitter for the evening.
+After the meeting the thoughts were that the closures are a foregone conclusion – this makes me so sad.
 So concerned that there are likely to be other Mum’s – younger or older, just like me, who one day will desperately need some help and support.
 Where will they go?
 Who will notice?
 Who will care?
-Please don’t say a Health Visitor, because other than the standard check up appointments, I’ve not seen one of those since Monkey was a couple of weeks old.
+Please don’t say a Health Visitor, because other than the standard check-up appointments, I’ve not seen one of those since my son was a couple of weeks old.